TamaraAndrea85/Project4-Backend/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-Let's talk Natural hair!
+Let's talk natural hair!

-Hair is an especially important topic to all wowmen.
+Hair is an especially important topic to all women.
 We all like to look good, because when we look good we ultimatly feel good too!

 My natural hair blog, is a MERN stack social media app; a community for women with natural/curly hair to express their thoughts, feelings, ideas, and perhaps reviews of products.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Front-end
+## Back-end
-Created with React.js
+Created with Express, Node.js
-The Premise: Instagram for food, post pictures with recipes, get ratings and comments, search for recipes by parameters, like and follow other users!

 <p align="right">(<a href="#top">back to top</a>)</p>